One of our cats had epilepsy since she was a tiny kitten, so we became very familiar with the signs of a seizure.

 After the Seizure

-Once the episode has passed, kitty may exhibit any of several behaviors.
+Once the episode has passed, the kitty may exhibit any of several behaviors.
 She may act confused and disoriented; she may be very hungry, or very sleepy.

 Our kitty would have very violent 'grand-mal' or 'generalized' seizures, involving her entire body.
 Afterwards, she would still be very out of it, and I would hold her, wrapped in a towel for comfort, until she came to enough to want to be put down.